Tuesday, March 18, 2014

 Shamefully, my eyes darted toward a teacher who was calmly and successfully helping another child into his coat.
 I was glad she didn’t seem to have noticed.
 Then she smiled and said, “Don’t you just hate it when you do something stupid like that?”

 I admitted that yes, I did hate it when I did something stupid like that.
 Then I looked at Vincent who was still gazing at me.
-His expression was the same as before, but this time I saw it for what it really was: patience.
-Patience for the “big, dumb jerk” determined to shove his fist through his hat.
-I knelt in front of him, put my hand over my heart and looked straight into his face.
+His expression was the same as before, but this time I saw it for what it really was: patience - patience for the “big, dumb jerk” determined to shove his fist through his hat.
+I knelt in front of him, put my hand over my heart, and peered into his face.

 “Vincent, I am sorry.
 What I did was wrong.
 I apologize.”

 I have thought of Vincent many times since those long-ago days at the school.
 And no doubt, I will think of him many more.
-When I apologized to him, he assured me without a word that finally, what I was doing was right.
+When I apologized to him, he assured me without a word, that finally, I had stumbled into doing the right thing.
 And no doubt, if he’s even still alive, he suspects nothing of what he did for me that day.